debiki/talkyard-prod-one/README.md

 For one single server.

-Only use this, if you understand Git, and are familiar with Linux and Bash.
-Or if you want to take risks & learn new things.
-Details: You might run into Git edit conflicts, if you and I change the same files, and you probably need to know how to **resolve edit conflicts**.
-Also it'd be good for you if you know what Docker containers are, and how to restart them.
+You should be familiar with Linux, Bash and Git.
+Otherwise you might run into problems.
+For example, there might be Git edit conflicts, if you and we change the same file — then you need to know how to resolve those edit conflicts.
+Also, knowing a bit about Docker and Docker containers can be good.

 This is beta software; there might be bugs.
-Also, in a few cases when upgrading to newer versions, maybe you'll need to do some stuff manually.

 Feel free to report problems and ask questions in [our support forum](http://www.talkyard.io/forum/latest/support).

 If you'd like to install on your laptop / desktop just to test, there's [a Vagrantfile here](scripts/Vagrantfile) — open it in a text editor, and read, for details.

+We haven't yet written instructions about how to configure Gmail, Facebook, GitHub login (which you probably want to do, if you install Talkyard).
+**Send us an email** (address below) and we'll tell you when we've done that:

+`hello at talkyard.io`

 Get a server